IBM/integrity-enforcer/docs/README_SAMPLE_TEKTON_SIGNING_PIPELINE.md

       ```

-   Configure `.ie-sign-config.json` to specify which resources to be signed by the Tekton signing pipeline.
+   In the Git repository for a sample application, configure `.ie-sign-config.json` to specify which resources to be signed by the Tekton signing pipeline.

-   The following example shows we configured `deployment.yml` to be signed by Tekton signing pipeline.
+   The following example shows we configured `deployment.yml` for a sample application to be signed by Tekton signing pipeline.

    ```
    $ cat .ie-sign-config.json